BMW i: History

-Project i: BMW i3 and Life-Drive
+Project i: BMW i3 and BMW i8

 BMW's "Project i" is a program created to develop lightweight eco-friendly urban electric car concepts designed to address the mobility and sustainability needs for people who live in megacities.
 According to BMW, "Project i" has three phases.
 The Mini E demonstration was the first phase of this project, and it was followed by a similar field testing that began in January 2012 with the BMW ActiveE all-electric vehicle.
 The ActiveE was based on the BMW 1 Series Coupe and built considering the lessons learned from the Mini E trial.
 The last phase of "Project i" was the development of the i3 and i8 electric cars.

 The automaker expected that its first series production all-electric drive vehicle would help it achieve an overall fleet fuel economy average of 6.63 L/100 km (35.5 mpg) by 2016, as mandated by U.S. federal regulations.
 BMW expected high volume sales of the i3 to allow the company to continue selling several of its high-performance cars with low fuel economy in the U.S.

 In February 2011, BMW announced a new sub-brand, BMW i, to market the vehicles produced under Project i.
 BMW i vehicles are to be sold separately from BMW or Mini.
 The first two production models are the BEV (battery electric) Mega City Vehicle, now called BMW i3, and a plug-in hybrid called BMW i8, which is the production version of the Vision Efficient Dynamics concept unveiled at the 2009 Frankfurt Motor Show and has an all-electric range of 50 km.
 Production of both plug-in electric cars was scheduled to start in Leipzig in 2013.

 Global i3 sales passed the 25,000 unit milestone in May 2015.
 Combined global sales of the BMW i brand models passed the 30,000 mark in June 2015, and the 50,000 unit milestone in January 2016.
 Global sales of the BMW i3 achieved the 50,000 unit milestone in July 2016.

 As of December 2016, BMW expects a stable development in the plug-in electric market with low profits the next 5-7 years, until batteries have doubled their capacity, with the goal to expand the share of its electrified models to between 15% and 25% of sales by 2025.

+By 2017, there were reports of Project i team members leaving BMW.
+Its CFO, Stefan Krause left to assume the global finance officer position at Faraday Future and he was joined there by Ulrich Kranz, the Project i's former manager.
+Krauze was also able to recruit an i-model designer, Karl Thomas Neuman while Carsten Breitfeld, the i8 development manager, left to join Byton as CEO.